 Current agent authorizations must be received prior to submitting any assessment information requests for the current year.
 Information requests must be made in writing.

-If you have appointed an agent to act on your behalf, the agent authorization form must be completed and included with all assessment complaints.
+If you are appointing an agent to act on your behalf, the agent authorization form must be completed and included with all assessment complaints.
 More information on working with a tax agent can be found on the Property Assessment page under the tab called Concerns About Your Assessment?
 Contact Us!

 If, after having discussed their assessment with an assessor, a property owner is still of the opinion that the assessment is incorrect, a written complaint to the Assessment Review Board (under Council Boards, Committees and Task Forces heading) can be filed.